Quilter urges Prime Minister to make financial education compulsory in UK primary schools

 KickStart Money is a coalition of 20 savings and investment firms with a mandate to transform the savings behaviour of a generation.
 KickStart Money are committed to funding the provision of innovative and interactive financial education for 20,000 primary school pupils over 3 years.

-Jane Goodland, Corporate Affairs Director and representative of the KickStart Money programme said:
+Stewart Perry, Head of Responsible Business and a representative of KickStart Money programme said:

 ‘This new polling shows the support from the British public for financial education in primary schools and the year 2 evaluation of the KickStart Money programme proves that it works.
 Now Government needs to act before another generation is let down by insufficient financial education.